5-Layer Sintered Wire Mesh

 Our 5-layer laminate is a standard and widely used type of sintered wire mesh .
 A single layer of fine woven wire mesh is placed between two layers of coarser square woven meshes, which is then added to two layers of a strong Dutch woven wire mesh and sintered together to form a strong plate.
 The single layer of fine woven wire mesh acts as the filtration layer, and can be customized to meet a particular filtration rating, ranging from 1 micron to 200 microns.

 Our standard size is a 2’x4′ or 4’x4′ sheet, but different size discs, tubes, larger sheets and cones can be fabricated.

 This type of sintered wire mesh laminate has uses in many industries including pharmaceuticals, chemical processing, food and beverage, and transportation.
-Applications include fluidized beds, liquid and gas filtration, pharmaceutical powder processing, and a variety of others including some that have yet to be developed and put into use.
+Applications include gas sparging, fluidized beds, liquid and gas filtration, Nutsche filters, pharmaceutical processing, centrifuges, and a variety of others including some that have yet to be developed and put into use.

 |5-Layer Sintered Mesh||Nominal Micron Filter Rating||Thickness (Inches)||Air Flow (cfm/in2)||Weight (lbs/ft2)||Porosity|

 If you’d like to learn more about our sintered wire mesh laminates, or would like to get a quote, please contact us.

 5 Layer Sintered Wire Mesh Drawing